hibernate/hibernate-validator/README.md

            <version>3.0.1-b09</version>
         </dependency>

-* Bean Validation defines integration points with [CDI](http://jcp.org/en/jsr/detail?id=346).
+* Jakarta Bean Validation defines integration points with [CDI](http://jcp.org/en/jsr/detail?id=346).
 If your application runs in an environment which does not provide this integration out of the box, you may use the Hibernate Validator CDI portable extension by adding the following dependency: